Slow-wave (N3) sleep is the most restorative stage of sleep, and the most important for waking up feeling refreshed.

-Prior to the early 1920s, scientists believed sleep was passive, a state of low activity when a person's brain and body shut down for the night to rest and recover.
+Prior to the early 1920s, scientists believed sleep was passive — a state of low activity when a person's brain and body shut down for the night to rest and recover.
 Our understanding of sleep hadn't evolved much beyond the beliefs of the ancient Greeks, who viewed Hypnos, the god of sleep, as the brother of Thanatos, the god of death.

 The scientific study of sleep had a breakthrough year in 1953 when Eugene Aserinsky and Nathaniel Kleitman of the University of Chicago observed eye movements during sleep and discovered two distinct forms of sleep: rapid eye movement (REM) sleep and non-REM (NREM) sleep.
 Through their research, the duo found that REM sleep was correlated with dreaming and increased brain activity (interestingly, closer to that of someone awake rather than unconscious).
+(Source)

 Today, we're uncovering more about the deepest stage of sleep (stage N3), also known as the reason why you might experience a “sleep hangover” if you oversleep your afternoon nap alarm.

 Although both REM and NREM are important for different functions in our bodies, NREM sleep typically comprises 75% to 80% of total sleep each night.
-An average 8-hour night of sleep contains around five of these NREM–REM sleep cycles, each lasting ~90 minutes.
+An average 8-hour night of sleep contains around five of these NREM–REM sleep cycles, each lasting about 90 minutes.
 Within that, slow-wave sleep (SWS) occurs mostly in the first third of the night and constitutes 10% to 20% of total sleep duration.
 (Source)

 To understand why N3 is important, think of your body as a factory that performs several vital functions.
 As you drift off to sleep, your body begins its night-shift work — performing maintenance and repair all the way down to the cellular level.
 At the beginning of the N3 stage, the pituitary gland releases human growth hormone (HGH), which stimulates tissue growth and muscle repair.
-During this regenerative stage, the body repairs and regenerates tissue, builds bone and muscle, strengthens the immune system, and flushes out built-up waste products.
+During this regenerative stage, the body repairs and replenishes tissue, builds bone and muscle, strengthens the immune system, and flushes out built-up waste products.
 (Source, Source, Source)

 The older you get, the less NREM sleep you'll have.
-People under age 30 typically have about two hours of restorative sleep every night, whereas older adults over 65 might get only 30 minutes.
+People under age 30 typically have about two hours of restorative sleep every night, whereas adults over 65 might get only 30 minutes.
 N3 sleep continually decreases with age to the point that some elderly people may have no measured N3 sleep at night at all.
 (Source, Source)

 Studies have shown that when fighting off an illness, your body may increase the amount of time spent in NREM sleep while deprioritizing REM.
 This occurs for two key reasons: